vishalpandeynits/GURU-LMS/README.md

 6. Run `python manage.py migrate --run-syncdb`
 7. Run `python manage.py runserver`

-# Don't try to use login with google functionality, it will give error.
-It is left intentionally for now.

 ## Contributing to GURU
 <!--- If your README is long or you have some specific process or steps you want contributors to follow, consider creating a separate CONTRIBUTING.md file--->
 To contribute to GURU, follow these steps: